iLib-js/ilib-mono/README.md

       file, even if it does not exist in the source file.
 This allows for localization of empty strings or missing source strings.
+- fixed android resource schema file which was missing from the package

 ### v1.0.0